 Diamond Way Buddhism offers practical and effective methods to realize mind’s inherent richness for the benefit of all.
-With an accessibly and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
+With an accessible and modern style, it works with people’s confidence and desire, using every situation in life to develop fearlessness and joy.
 We always present a basic introduction for newcomers, and the meditations are guided in English.

-1st Wednesday of each month: 8pm
+1st Wednesday of each month: 7 PM (New time!)

 * [The guided meditation is the Guru Yoga meditation on the 16th Karmapa, our main meditation practice and is guided in English.
 It generally lasts around 30 minutes.
-No prior knowledge of Buddhism is required.
+No prior knowledge of Buddhism is required.]

-See All Events in North America
+See All Events in United States and Canada